 The Biotechnology program is well-suited to everyone who is interested in the broad field of biology, regardless of his or her field of interest.
 Besides academic activities, students have many opportunities to attend internship, projects, and clubs.
 Our program coordinator, Courtney, always keeps us informed of these.
 I have not finished the program just yet, but I am excited about the upcoming semesters because you can explore so many things in this community that you can both improve your academic experience and get inspiration for your future career.

-In addition to the academic and professional support systems I am building through this program, I am also having a lot of fun working with peers that think on the same wavelength.
-We are from all over the globe, all have different passions and career goals, but have lively discussions and have become really good friends.
-Getting the opportunity to live in Philadelphia has opened up my life and curiosities beyond the lab and classroom.
-Since joining the program, I have played clarinet in the Penn Med Symphony Orchestra and now I am the lead singer of a new Philly-based alternative rock band called Bad Sleeper.
+In addition to the academic and professional support systems I built through this program, I also really enjoyed working with peers that think on the same wavelength.
+Students in the program are from all over the globe, all have different passions and career goals, but we all had lively discussions and became great friends.
+Getting the opportunity to live in Philadelphia has opened my life and curiosities beyond the lab and classroom.
+Since joining the program, I have played clarinet in the Penn Med Symphony Orchestra and now I am the lead singer of a Philly-based alternative rock band.
+With my degree, I have entered the job market and am starting to experience all that the field of biotechnology has to offer.
 For anyone interested in the fields or subfields of biotechnology, no matter your background, this program will provide the mentors, classes, and support to reach your scientific potential.

 I came into Penn’s Master of Biotechnology program with a background in Economics and Pre-Med.
 During my time in undergrad, the science classes that I undertook sparked my interest in the application of biochemistry and molecular biology to clinical therapies.
 This program offers a comprehensive overview of biotechnology, ranging from purely engineering concepts to the business and economic aspects of the burgeoning industry.
 I would highly recommend the program to anyone who has an interest in getting involved in any area of biotechnology, whether it be through lab research, management, consulting, or investments.

-I very much enjoyed my first semester here at Penn, and believe I have already learned a great deal about the ins and outs of biotechnology.
+I have very much enjoyed my time here at Penn, and believe I have already learned a great deal about the ins and outs of biotechnology.
 The program can be tailored to each individual through an abundance of class options, making no two paths the same.
-Through my coursework thus far, I have learned the basic mechanisms by which cells communicate with each other and how to critically read scientific papers in classes such as “Cell Signaling”.
-Additionally, I have gained a better understanding of the myriad of engineering techniques used in biotechnology through CBE 554.
-Coming from a non-engineering background, I have also been able to improve my lab skills through CBE 580.
-This semester I am focusing more on the economic end of the industry through a Wharton class as well as a class called “Translational Therapeutics”, which outlines the process behind how scientific discoveries are commercialized.
-Finally, I have gained real-world experience by joining Penn Biotech Group (PBG), which is a student-run healthcare consulting club in Wharton that deals with clients in the life sciences.
+Through my coursework, I have learned about topics including genome engineering, cancer biology, epigenetics, immunology, as well as more business-oriented courses such as economics of biotech industry and engineering entrepreneurship.
+I have also been able to gain real-world experience by joining Penn Biotech Group (PBG), which is a student-run healthcare consulting club in Wharton that deals with clients in the life sciences.

 As I have delved into the many different domains of biotechnology, I have grown particularly interested in the application of the immune system to fight deadly diseases such as cancer.
+I now work at Penn’s Center for Cellular Immunotherapies (CCI), where I work on translational research behind CAR-T cell immunotherapies.
 While I am not yet entirely certain of what I intend to do after this program, I am convinced that the Master of Biotechnology will aptly prepare me to tackle the challenges that lie ahead.
-Until then I am looking forward to see what the rest of the program has to offer.
+Until then I am looking forward to seeing what the rest of the program has to offer.

-My name is Xinyue, and I am a first-year Biotechnology master’s student at Penn.
-Although I have only been here for one semester, I am already impressed by both the breadth and depth that Penn’s biotechnology program can reach.
+My name is Xinyue.
+As early as my first semester, I was impressed by both the breadth and depth that Penn’s biotechnology program can reach.
 There is a wide range of courses free to choose, spanning from all the engineering courses under SEAS to business courses under Wharton, and everyone is able to build his/her own schedule based on individual interests and career aspirations.
 Personally, I had a research-intensive undergraduate experience, but I wanted to explore more of the Pharma/Biotech industry, outside of academia.
 I joined the program with that goal in mind, and I am surely on my way exploring deeper into the industry.
 I planned myself a schedule combining both science and business, and I picked classes such as Engineering Biotechnology (CBE 554) and BE 502 (From Biomedical Science to the Marketplace) for the first semester.
 The former furthered my scientific understanding of the industry, where I learned the principles of various biotechnologies widely utilized in the field; the latter strengthened my business sights of the industry, by completing an in-depth case study on a biotech startup, analyzing its regulatory pathways, IP portfolios, and financial aspects.
 I really enjoyed both classes and I think they helped me put together things I learned in the past, featured with valuable industrial and business insights.
-I am also working towards the Certificate of Engineering Entrepreneurship and plan to take some healthcare management courses for the next couple semesters.
-Therefore, I really appreciate the flexible and interdisciplinary nature of the program, and I believe everyone is able to obtain a different and tailored experience.
+I also worked towards the Certificate of Engineering Entrepreneurship and took some healthcare management courses.
+I really appreciate the flexible and interdisciplinary nature of the program, and I believe everyone is able to obtain a different and tailored experience.

-My first semester at Penn was excellent.
-Just having three or four courses in one semester does not mean that you learn a small amount of knowledge.
-Instead, you can learn much more than you expected.
+My experiences at Penn are excellent.
+There were several classes I took that were awesome.
 In Engineering Biotechnology, I learned the real application of biotechnology in industrial production.
 The professor, our program director Dr. Diamond, has profound wisdom and is willing to answer your academic questions, which benefits me a lot.
-Also, I have a deeper understanding of statistical theory from Statistics for Biology.
-The professor for this course introduced the teaching of the R language, which is helpful for me to conduct more accurate and efficient data processing in future scientific research.
 Considering my lack of programming experience, I also took Programming Languages & Techniques, which allowed me to understand the applications of popular programming languages like Python, so I could think about more possibilities for my future career.
+In addition, I strongly recommend Engineering Negotiation and Engineering Entrepreneurship.
+These classes give me a chance to practice negotiation and presentation skills, which definitely are useful capabilities we need to improve out the academic side.
+Outside of my courses, some other great resources I have used as an MB student include PBG healthcare consulting group, Career Services, and the Handshake platform.

-As a student of biotechnology, you can gain a lot because this program really focuses on everyone.
-I had lot of valuable experiences working with 2nd year students during activities and events held by the BSA (Biotechnology Student Association).
+The MB program really focuses on everyone.
+I had valuable experiences working with students during activities and events held by the BSA (Biotechnology Student Association).
 In addition, our program coordinator, Courtney, is patient, enthusiastic, and gives me detailed advice on everything from course arrangement and career planning to cultural adaptation.

 All in all, there are abundant resources, excellent professors, and creative students here.
 Anyone who wants to learn about biotechnology or pursue any career related to biology should make this program their first choice for a master’s program.
-I’m honored to be a member of the MB program and looking forward to future semesters.
+I’m honored to be a member of the MB program and confident that my takeaways here will be a huge help for my future career.

 In addition to coursework, students in the program are exposed to innumerable opportunities for employment and intellectual growth.
 Our program coordinator, Courtney, does a fantastic job keeping us apprised of internships, projects, and research positions.
-In my first five months, I have enjoyed a variety of activities outside the classroom, including student-led consulting projects and lab research at the Wistar Institute.
+Through my time at Penn, I have enjoyed a variety of activities outside the classroom, including consulting projects for real clients, consulting competitions, and lab research at the Wistar Institute.
+I’ve also enjoyed my time on the Biotech Student Association board, where we support and host events for our fellow biotech students.

 The program excels in its broad approach to biotechnology.
 It is well-suited to anyone interested in the field, regardless of their career goals.
-My experience so far has been nothing short of incredible, and I can’t wait to see where the next three semesters take me.
+My experience so far has been nothing short of incredible, and I can’t wait to see where my last semester takes me.

 The Master of Biotechnology Program here at Penn offers unrivaled flexibility and specialization in any of three concentrations: molecular biology, biopharmaceuticals, and medical devices.
 I am a full-time employee of the Department of Translational Medicine and initially started taking classes in a non-degree program while working on my biotechnology program application.
 Choosing classes pre-approved for the biotech curriculum made the transfer of credit process seamless.
 My first class as a full-fledged biotechnology master’s student was Engineering Biotechnology (CBE554) a comprehensive course that introduces cross-disciplinary skills and techniques applicable to a variety of specialized careers.
 This course was well paced for both those new and experienced in biotech.